Following system colour scheme Selected dark colour scheme Selected light colour scheme

 $ pip install napari[pyside6]

-An additional case we consider here is where a package maintainer wants to support minimal installations without any extras, but also wants to support having users specify additional extras without removing the default one.
-Essentially, they would want:
+An additional case we consider here is where a package maintainer wants to support the ability for users to opt-in to non-default extras, without removing default extras.
+Essentially, they might want:

-• package[minimal] to give an installation without any extras
+• package[] to give an installation without any extras

-• package to install recommended dependencies (in a recommended extras)
+• package to install recommended dependencies (in a recommended extra)

-• package[additional] to install both recommended and additional dependencies (in an additional extras)
+• package[additional] to install both recommended and additional dependencies (in an additional extra)

 This could be achieved with e.g: